Information about the moratorium

 - Click here to access the official executive circular containing this information.

 What do I have to do if my loan is secured by Loan Repayment Insurance?

 The deferral of payment does not apply to insurance premiums, so these must be still be paid in order to ensure that the insured relationship is not cancelled.
 If you decide to avail yourself of the moratorium and stop paying the instalments any further, you will still have to pay the insurance premium.
 To maintain the continuity of the premium payment, please continue to transfer or pay the insurance premium to your account used for loan repayment or ensure that the insurance premium is available in your current account on the due date of your loan repayment, so that we can deduct it.

 Information on the practice of forwarding data to the CCIS

-The moratorium also affects how CIB Bank and CIB Leasing handle overdue debts, furthermore, the transfer of data to the CCIS has been modified taking into account the statutory requirements.
+As a result of the moratorium, CIB Bank will handle overdue debts pursuant to statutory requirements, furthermore, the transfer of data to the CCIS has been modified taking into account the statutory requirements.
 Details can be found at the bottom of the page in the material entitled CCIS Information available in the related documents.

-1 Act LVII of 2020 on transitional rules and epidemiological preparedness related to the cessation of an emergency.
-Act CVII of 2020 on transitional measures for the stabilization of the situation of certain priority social groups and enterprises in financial difficulties.
+1 Act LVII of 2020 on transitional rules and epidemiological preparedness related to the termination of the state of emergency, Act CVII of 2020 on transitional measures implemented to stabilise the situation of certain priority social groups and enterprises in financial difficulties.